symbuzzer/MIUI-Launcher-4-POCO-Magisk-Module/README.md

 # MIUI Launcher 4 POCO Magisk Module
 Patch for using MIUI Launcher on POCO devices
 !!!
 It is only for POCO devices !!!
+!!!
+Only works when Fullscreen gestures disabled from Settings > Additional settings > Full screen view !!!

 HOW TO INSTALL:
+-Disable Fullscreen gestures from Settings > Additional settings > Full screen view
--Uninstall Poco Launcher update from Settings > Applications > Manage Applications if exists
+-Uninstall Poco Launcher update from Settings > Applications > Manage applications if exists
 -Download latest zip file from [Releases](https://github.com/symbuzzer/MIUI-Launcher-4-POCO-Magisk-Module/releases)
 -Install zip file from Magisk app on your phone and reboot